James R. Bleiberg, Psy.D.

 Background and Education

 I earned a Doctorate in Clinical Psychology at the Institute for Graduate Clinical Psychology, Widener University.
 I received a Master’s Degree in Education from Harvard University and a Bachelor’s Degree from Haverford College.
-For 18 years, I served as a Psychologist and Associate Professor in the Department of Counseling and Psychological Services at West Chester University.
+In addition to my private practice in Haverford, PA, I am a faculty member at the University of Pennsylvania School of Medicine, Department of Psychiatry.

 Bleiberg, J. (2017).
 Leading counseling groups with adults: A demonstration of the art of engagement.
 International Journal of Group Psychotherapy, 67(1), 152-155.